elementary-Inc/blog/_posts/2023/2023-1-31-os-7-available-now.md

 </figcaption>
 </figure>

 Printer settings received special attention with several redesigns as well as new features like being able to clear the print queue per printer and a much clearer ink levels view.
-Online accounts includes offline support for CalDAV accounts and the ability to choose a refresh rate for IMAP accounts.

 <figure markdown="1">
 ![Printer Settings](/images/{{ page.slug }}/settings-printer.png){: width="1024" height="720"}